webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 weight: 4
 ---

+# Connecting

-# Why does WebRTC need a dedicated subsystem for connecting?
+## Why does WebRTC need a dedicated subsystem for connecting?

 Most applications deployed today establish client/server connections.
 A client/server connection requires the server to have a stable well-known transport address.
 A client contacts a server, and the server responds.